tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 ### Toxicity
 Typically, a fentanyl overdose manifests as respiratory depression or respiratory arrest.
 In such cases, oxygen administration and respiratory assistance should be performed accordingly.
 An opioid drug antagonist such as naloxone is indicated to correct symptoms.
 Commonly, repeated doses of naloxone over time.
 Thus, the therapeutic approach is continued until a normal respiratory rate coincides with appropriate oxygen saturation levels.
 Naloxone/naltrexone are robust opioid antagonists that function by blocking µ-receptors.
 Naloxone is commonly administered IV, IM, IN or subcutaneously (SC).

-# ~Question 9
+# ~Question 11
-Which of the following is NOT a method for adminestring Fentanyl?
+Three of the routes below are used for administering fentanyl.
+Which route is NOT used for administering fentanyl?

 [WRONG] Intramuscular (IM)
 [WRONG] Intravenous (IV)